Academics

 Cornerstone School takes pride in their advanced academic program.
 We believe that every child is capable of academic success and intellectual fulfillment.

 The curriculum is designed to stimulate the interest of students and awaken their sense of wonder and amazement, setting the stage for meaningful education.
 We incorporate the learning objectives set out by the B.C.
 Government and offer additional curriculum to challenge and excite students.
+Most Cornerstone students complete the required components of the BC curriculum at an accelerated pace, allowing teachers to introduce a wide variety of enriching and engaging topics across all subject areas.

 Teachers set high standards and expect every student to be working at their highest potential.
 Cornerstone students consistently score above average on provincial academic assessments, with particularly high success in the area of mathematics.
-In an effort to establish a love of literature and a life-long habit of reading, every class has a home-reading program.
+In an effort to establish a love of literature and a lifelong habit of reading, every class has a home-reading program.
 Children are encouraged to read and enjoy a wide range of literature.
 Neat work and a strong work ethic are emphasized in all subject areas.

 Differentiated Learning